 - accumulate money for retirement

-- NOT outlive that retirement savings
+- NOT outlive their retirement savings

 - pay for their children’s college expenses without bankrupting their retirement